 Note: Unemployment compensation beneficiaries must provide truthful answers during their weekly UC recertification procedure, as the deliberate submission of false data is punishable by law.

-Ohio Federal Unemployment Benefits and Federal Income Taxes
+Learn About Ohio Federal Unemployment Benefits and Federal Income Taxes

-Jobless workers who are claiming benefits for unemployment in Ohio are required to report them to the Internal Revenue Service, since UC payments are considered taxable income.
+Jobless workers who are claiming benefits for unemployment in Ohio are required to report them to the Internal Revenue Service since UC payments are considered taxable income.
 In order to alleviate the tax-filing process for UC applicants, the ODJFS offers them the option to withhold federal income taxes from their weekly payments of federal unemployment benefits.

 Unemployment beneficiaries who choose to have their federal income taxes deducted from their weekly UC paychecks will pay them at the rate of 10 percent.
 In addition, the ODJFS will mail unemployment recipients an IRS 1099 Form at the start of the year, following the UC beneficiary’s benefit year.